Iraq and Syria

 However, due to the summer heat, I was unable to sleep.
 Also, I have never been a fan of air conditioning, but without it, being indoors was unbearable.
 Anywhere north of Marrakech would of been perfect.
 During the months of July, August and September, if you are planning to study, then Marrakech is better avoided.
 Having said that, the city is full of tourists throughout summer and if you are unlike me, then Marrakech will probably work for you – any time of year.

 At the language centre, which turned out to be very genuine, all was well except that the other beginner students had not turned up.
-One was said to have arrived in Marrakech, but still sorting out accommodation, apparently.
+One was said to have arrived in Marrakech, but still sorting out accommodation.
 There was a level 2+, but the director’s opinion was correct, it would be counter productive.
 After losing a couple of days, the directors suggested I could take a one to one class, but pay for group tuition.
 If the others arrive, then great.
 If not, then we carry on.
 Sounded like a good deal and I accepted.

 Unfortunately, I was unable to find a cheap and comfortable hotel near the centre, which was in the suburbs, but eventually I settled in a hotel nearer to the city centre and found, to my surprise, taking a taxi everyday to be a way easier process (civilised) compared to other locations in the Middle East.
 Just needed to agree a price before getting in.
 I must admit, I had some interesting conversations with the drivers and they spoke good modern standard Arabic, or some mixture of the former and Darija.
 Most importantly, I understood them and they could understand me.